 Sorry, there are no matching results

-“Off-payroll working” legislation is the next complex issue to face the temporary labour market and it will be introduced in the private sector from April 2021.
+The “Off-payroll working” legislation was introduced in the private sector in April 2021.

-The legislation means that from April 2021 the responsibility for determining a contractor's IR35 status moves from the contractor to the end client, with the person paying the PSC (usually the agency) being responsible for deducting the necessary tax, if IR35 applies.
+The legislation means that the responsibility for determining a contractor's IR35 status moves from the contractor to the end client, with the person paying the PSC (usually the agency) being responsible for deducting the necessary tax, if IR35 applies.